Prajwal-Shiva-Kumar/CS673-HealthcommunicationPortal/README.md

   An invitation email with instructions to your patients is automatically sent out.

 ## Near Vision
-  We will be working towards having a poratl that is connected to the database which shows the up-to-date personal healthcare records (PHR) including medications, lab results,     diagnoses, care plans, immunization histories, and more.
+  We will be working towards having a portal that is connected to the database which shows the up-to-date personal healthcare records (PHR) including medications, lab results,     diagnoses, care plans, immunization histories, and more.

 ## Product Backlogs

-  1. Database creation
-  2. User interface
+  1. User interface
-  3. Table schema
+  2. Table schema
-  4. Data insertion
+  3. Data insertion
-  5. Login Page
+  4. Login Page
-  6. Personal healthcare records (PHR)
+  5. Personal healthcare records (PHR)
-  7. Appointment details
+  6. Appointment details
-  8. Medicine availability
+  7. Medicine availability
-  9. System intergration
+  8. System intergration

 ## User Stories